 ...Disturbing.
 Just truly disturbing.
 "So like, like like, like?"

-"No, more like...pet like.
-When the Vongola hit list was first created, Shoichi told me you were on top of the hit list, even above Sawada.
-That's how interested in you he was," Terry summarized.
+"Well...when the Vongola hit list was first created, Shoichi told me you were on top of the hit list, even above Sawada.
+That's gotta count for something," Terry summarized.

 Oh sure.
 That makes sense.
 When someone's really interested in you, they kill you.
 Totally logical.
 "Why did he dump you though?
-I mean, Shoichi?
-You two sounded really close."
+I mean, Shoichi?"

 She stopped fiddling with a button.
 "Well, he was with the Millefiore, and you told me he didn't want me to become a target for exploitation.
 So I suppose it's more like a break."